-The Board has considered each of the parties' pleadings including confidential documents submitted to it pursuant to section 63 (1) (e) of the Public Procurement and Asset Disposal Act, 2015 (hereinafter referred to as "the Act") and finds that the following issues call for determination: -
+The Board has considered each of the parties' pleadings including confidential documents submitted to it pursuant to section 63 (1) (e) of the Act and finds that the following issues call for determination: -

-I. Whether the Procuring Entity terminated the subject procurement process in accordance with substantive and procedural requirements specified in section 63 of the Act thus ousting the jurisdiction of this Board.
+I. Whether the Procuring Entity terminated the subject procurement process in accordance with the substantive and procedural requirements specified in section 63 of the Act thus ousting the jurisdiction of this Board.

-Depending on the outcome of the first issue: -
+Depending on the outcome of the above issue: -

 - II.
-Whether the Procuring Entity evaluated the Applicant's bid at the Mandatory Requirements/Preliminary Evaluation Stage in accordance with section 79 (1) & 80 (2) of the Act with respect to the criteria of tender security specified in Clause 2.14.1 of the Appendix to Instructions to Tenderers of the Tender Document. - III.
+Whether the Procuring Entity evaluated the Applicant's bid at the Mandatory Requirements/Preliminary Evaluation Stage in accordance with section 79 (1) & 80 (2) of the Act with respect to the criteria of tender security specified in Clause 2.14.1 read together with Clause A (2).
+Mandatory Requirements of the Appendix to Instructions to Tenderers of the Tender Document. - III.
 Whether the Procuring Entity evaluated bids in the subject tender within the maximum period of 30 days specified in section 80 (6) of the Act. - IV.
-Whether the Board can re-instate the Tender Validity Period after its expiry. - V. What are the appropriate orders to grant in the circumstances?
+Whether the Board can re-instate the Tender Validity

+Period of the subject tender after its expiry. - V. What are the appropriate orders to grant in the circumstances?